 - (vi) For guarantees and credit derivative contracts, the value of credit protection is the maximum liability of the credit protection provider to the reporting institution under the credit protection.
 Where there is currency mismatch between the credit protection and the exposure, the value of credit protection should be reduced by a standard haircut of 8%.
 However, where the credit protection for a basket of exposures consists of a credit derivative contract with the following features, the extent of credit protection should be determined as follows: - (A) where the contract is a recognized first-to-default credit derivative contract, the reporting institution may recognize that credit protection for the exposure in the basket which would carry the lowest RWA in the absence of the credit protection, provided that the principal amount of the exposure is not more than the notional amount of the credit derivative contract.
-The institution may substitute the risk-weight of the credit protection provider for the risk-weight of that exposure; - (B) where the contract is a recognized second-to-default credit derivative contract, the reporting institution may substitute the risk-weight of the credit protection provider for the risk-weight of the exposure in the basket which would carry the second lowest RWA in the absence of the credit protection only if: - the institution has, as a protection buyer, entered into a recognized first-to-default credit derivative contract of which the basket of obligations, or the basket of obligations used for the purposes of determining whether a credit event has occurred, is the same as that of the second-to-default credit derivative contract; or - an obligation in the basket referred to in the first bullet above has defaulted; - (C) where the contract is any other subsequent-to-default credit derivative contract, the same principle as that applied to a second-to-default credit derivative contract, with all necessary modifications, applies; - (D) where the contract provides credit protection proportionately to the reference obligations in the basket specified in the contract, the reporting institution may substitute the risk-weight of the credit protection provider for the risk-weights of the exposures to the extent of the amounts protected. - (b) CRM treatment by reduction of principal amount, which applies to on-balance sheet netting:
+The institution may substitute the risk-weight of the credit protection provider (or the CCP concerned where applicable by virtue of section 135(6A) of the BCR) for the risk-weight of that exposure; - (B) where the contract is a recognized second-to-default credit derivative contract, the reporting institution may substitute the risk-weight of the credit protection provider (or the CCP concerned where applicable by virtue of section 135(6A) of the BCR) for the risk-weight of the exposure in the basket which would carry the second lowest RWA in the absence of the credit protection only if: - the institution has, as a protection buyer, entered into a recognized first-to-default credit derivative contract of which the basket of obligations, or the basket of obligations used for the purposes of determining whether a credit event has occurred, is the same as that of the second-to-default credit derivative contract; or - an obligation in the basket referred to in the first bullet above has defaulted; - (C) where the contract is any other subsequent-to-default credit derivative contract, the same principle as that applied to a second-to-default credit derivative contract, with all necessary modifications, applies; - (D) where the contract provides credit protection proportionately to the reference obligations in the basket specified in the contract, the reporting institution may substitute the risk-weight of the credit protection provider (or the CCP concerned where applicable by virtue of section 135(6A) of the BCR) for the risk-weights of the exposures to the extent of the amounts protected.

+(b) CRM treatment by reduction of principal amount, which applies to on-balance sheet netting: